Facilities initiatives and practices

-A silver recovery program implemented in the Photography Centre where waste chemicals are pumped through a metallic replacement cartridge, which removes the silver and replaces it with iron, an environmentally safer agent.
+A recovery program implemented in the Photography Centre where waste chemicals are pumped through a metallic replacement cartridge, which removes the silver and replaces it with iron, an environmentally safer agent.

 Old rubber moulds from Foundry & Mouldmaking Studios are cut into pieces and reused for packing material.